rpmsoftware/assessment-platform-engineer/README.md

 ## Delivery

+1. Do not fork this repository.
-1. Create a new repository with your solution.
+2. Create a new repository with your solution.
-2. Once your solution is checked in, send it to your hiring contact.
+3. Once your solution is checked in, send it to your hiring contact.
-3. Please deliver the solution within 7 days of receiving this assessment.
+4. Please deliver the solution within 7 days of receiving this assessment.
-4. Git repository structure:
+5. Git repository structure:
     ```
     /assessment-platform-engineer
     ├── README.md
     ├── task1
     │   ├── README.md
-    │   ├── WebServer.yaml
+    |   └── WebServer.yaml
     ├── task2
     │   ├── README.md
-    │   ├── Manage-EC2Instances.ps1
+    |   └── Manage-EC2Instances.ps1
     ├── task3
-    │   ├── usp_VehiclePart_UpdateDisplayOrder.sql
+    |   └── usp_VehiclePart_UpdateDisplayOrder.sql
     └── task4
+    |   ├── README.md
+    |   ├── usp_VehiclePart_ReadSearch.sql
+    |   └── Any other changes
+    └── task5
         ├── README.md
+        ├── async_writer.py
+        └── tests
-        ├── usp_VehiclePart_ReadSearch.sql
+    		├──	__init__.py
-        └── Any other changes
+    		└──	test_async_writer.py
     ```